ASM Level Checks for Optimal Seizure Control During Pregnancy

 ASM level checks and potential dosage increases during pregnancy can raise concerns for your patients about medication changes and how they might impact their baby.
 It is essential to emphasize that therapeutic drug monitoring plays a crucial role in maintaining seizure control during pregnancy and that ASM level checks and adjustments are an important tool to help keep them and their baby healthy.

-Dosage changes are normal during pregnancy, as pregnant patients with epilepsy often require more frequent medication adjustments than non-pregnant patients.
+Dosage changes are normal during pregnancy, as pregnant patients with most epilepsy often require more frequent medication adjustments than non-pregnant patients.
 However, continuing medication throughout pregnancy is vital for both the patient’s safety and their baby's well-being.
 You can also explore our other resources on ASM safety during pregnancy to help guide your patient.